techiescamp/kubernetes-prometheus/README.md

 Complete prometheus monitoring stack setup on Kubernetes.

-Idea of this repo to understand all the components involved in prometheus setup.
+The idea of this repo to understand all the components involved in prometheus setup.

 You can find the full tutorial from here--> [Kubernetes Monitoring setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
-It is a limited-time offer.
+🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 35%** today at https://kube.promo/devops.
+It is a limited-time offer from the Linux Foundation.

+For the best savings, opt for the CKA + CKS bundle **($320Savings)**.
+Use code **BACKTOSCHOOL35** at https://kube.promo/bundle

+>Note: You have one year of validity to appear for the certification exam after registration

 ## Other Manifest repos